VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_AI_GUIDE.md

 ✨ **Remembers** context
 ✨ **Adapts** to your style

-**Experience the future of AI assistance - have a conversation with JARVIS!** 🤖
+**Experience the future of AI assistance - have a conversation with VATSAL!** 🤖

 ---

-*"At your service, Sir." - JARVIS*
+*"At your service, Sir." - VATSAL*